Khemar1/khemar1.github.io/README.md

-##### **Hardware**
+**Hardware**

 The Auto Vehicle’s chassis has all the hardware connected or mounted on it that operates together to achieve the functionalities that are required from it.
-The most important piece of hardware is the Raspberry PI 3, the microcomputer which has all the other hardware connected to in where it receives data from and send data to, it makes it possible to connect to the mobile application as well to send and receive data.
-The hardware that sends the data to the microcomputer are the Ultrasonic Sensors which are distance sensors, they are used to detect objects that may appear in front of the vehicle then send a signal to the microcomputer where it process it then manipulates the actuators according to the data that it received, the actuators are DC Motors used to move the vehicle, but before that the microcomputer actually sends data to the H-Bridge the driver which based on the data controls the DC Motors direction.
+The most important piece of hardware is the Raspberry PI 3, the microcomputer which has all the other hardware connected to it.
+This is where it receives data from and send data t.
+It also makes it possible to connect to the mobile application through a WiFi or Bluetooth connection.
+The hardware that communicates with the microcomputer are the Ultrasonic Sensors which are distance sensors, they are used to detect objects that may appear in front of the vehicle then send a signal to the microcomputer where it process it then manipulates the actuators according to the data that it received, the actuators are DC Motors used to move the vehicle, but before that the microcomputer actually sends data to the H-Bridge the driver which based on the data controls the DC Motors direction.

 (Developed by Jan Yalda)

-##### **Database**
+**Database**

 The system requires two databases, one will be used to store the users that have signed up to use the mobile application and another to store data of the mapped